tensorflow/swift/Installation.md

 ### Requirements

 * macOS 10.13.5 or later
-* Xcode 10.0 beta or later
+* Xcode 11 or later

 ### Installation